GIScience/ohsome-quality-api/README.md

 For more information check [Confluence](https://confluence.gistools.geog.uni-heidelberg.de/display/oshdb/The+ohsome+Quality+Tool).

-## Development
-For development setup and contributing setup please have look at [CONTRIBUTING.md](CONTRIBUTING.md)

 ## Quickstart
 Run the following lines to use the tool from a command line:
 ```